enolan/infinidata/README.md

     since I don't have more than 256 TiB of storage or one of the fancy newfangled CPUs, I haven't done that yet.
 Patches welcome, I guess.
   - If you have a table with a ton of indirections there's no way to flatten them and get a new table backed by contiguous memory.
-You have to write it out to some other format and read it back in.
-Not super hard to implement, but not implemented.
+You have to round-trip them through another format (though that format can just be NumPy).
+Having some kind of flattening operation built in would be nice.